 Palkova or Palgova however called Thiratipal or milk peda.
-Palkova is traditional Palgova enriched with the richness of pure milk and is usually served in a thick manner.
+Palkova is a traditional Palgova enriched with the richness of pure milk and is usually served in a thick manner.
 Sugar is the only sweet ingredient added to it.
 This delicious traditional South Indian sweet is quite easy to prepare and moreover, the recipe requires just a few ingredients.
 The city Srivilliputhur is famous for two things – Palkova and Andal Temple – it’s the birthplace of Hindu God’s Andal and Periazhwar.

 1 History of Palkova